kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 See the overview of all changes in this release:
 - [API Gateway](#api-gateway) - Brand new API Gateway
 - [Console](#console) - Simplified Logging UI, Preloading micro frontends
 - [Compass](#compass) - Introducing Compass
 - [Core and Supporting](#core-and-supporting) -  Support for AsyncAPI 2.0 specification, AsyncAPI UI component restyled, support for more Gateway modes by Asset Store, metrics exposed for Asset Store and Headless CMS
 - [Documentation](#documentation) - Improved installation documentation
 - [Eventing](#eventing) - Knative Eventing Channel Provisioners replaced with Channel CRD Controllers, Knative Eventing chart updated to 0.8
 - [Hydroform](#hydroform) - Introducing Hydroform - Kubernetes provisioning
 - [Serverless](#serverless) - Function Controller enhanced with new features, Knative Serving updated to 0.8.1
-- [Service Management](#service-management) - Service Catalog switched to CRD implementation, GCP Service Broker as a primary addon
+- [Service Management](#service-management) - Service Catalog switched to the CRD implementation, GCP Service Broker no longer in the preview mode
 - [Logging](#serverless) - Added support for Fluent Bit